0xSpraggins/hacking-ethernaut/README.md

 Problem: In a game where whoever sends the most Eth to the contract becomes the king and the overthrown king gets paid a prize.
 Break the game so that when the level reclaims kingship you can avoid being overthrown.

 Vulnerability: Because this game involves sending Eth to the previous kings address using `transfer` it assumes the king will either be an `EOA` or a contract containing a `receive` or `fallback` function.
 This flawed logic allows us to break the game by creating a smart contract with no `receive` or `fallback` function.
 Once this contract is king it will never be dethrowned due to the `King` contracts `receive` function reverting whenever Eth is transfered to the expoit contract.

+### Level 10: Reentrance

+Problem: Steal all the funds from the contract

+Vulnerability: In the `withdraw` function the balances are updated after Eth is sent to `msg.sender` because of this an attacker can utilize a fallback function to reenter the withdraw contracts before balances are updated thus drain the entire contract.